-4. Are there any unconventional hydrocarbon resources (such as shale gas) being exploited and is there a separate regulatory regime for unconventionals?
+4. Are there any unconventional hydrocarbon resources (such as shale gas) being developed and produced and is there a separate regulatory regime for those unconventional resources?

 Unconventional hydrocarbon resources, such as shale oil and gas, extra-heavy oil, natural bitumen (oil sands), tight oil and gas etc. are not being exploited in the Greek territory.
-Moreover, the Hydrocarbons Law is not applicable to shale oil and gas since they are explicitly exempted from the scope of application of the abovementioned law.
+Shale oil and gas are explicitly exempted from the scope of application of the Hydrocarbons Law.